Fans react to the Razorbacks heading to the Liberty Bowl

 “Come by and we’ll have some Liberty Bowl stuff, you know it was just announced today, so we will have it as soon as we can get it here,” Mann said.

-The Hogs don’t play until December 28th at 4:30 p.m. on ESPN, so you still have time to practice your hog calls and stock up on Razorback gear.
+The Hogs don’t play on ESPN until December 28th at 4:30 p.m., so you still have time to practice your hog calls and stock up on Razorback gear.